-Domestic minor sex trafficking is the commercial sexual exploitation of American children within U.S. borders and is synonymous with child sex slavery, child sex trafficking, prostitution of children, and commercial sexual exploitation of children (CSEC).
+Domestic minor sex trafficking (DMST) is the commercial sexual exploitation of American children within U.S. borders and is synonymous with child sex slavery, child sex trafficking, prostitution of children, and commercial sexual exploitation of children (CSEC).
 Congress, in the federal Trafficking Victims Protection Act (TVPA), has made sex trafficking of a minor a crime.
-Federal law defines sex trafficking as the "recruitment, harboring, transportation, provision, or obtaining of a person for the purpose of a commercial sex act."
-When considering the crime of domestic minor sex trafficking, under the TVPA, the victim's age is the critical issue-there is no requirement to prove that force, fraud, or coercion was used to secure the victim's actions if the victim is a minor.
-Experts estimate that at least 100,000 American juveniles are victimized through prostitution in America each year.3
+Federal law makes it a crime when a person "recruits, entices, harbors, transports, provides, obtains, advertises, maintains, patronizes, or solicits by any means" a minor for the purpose of a commercial sex act.2 When considering the crime of domestic minor sex trafficking, under the TVPA, the victim's age is the critical issue-there is no requirement to prove that force, fraud, or coercion was used to secure the victim's actions if the victim is a minor.
+According to the National Center for Missing and Exploited Children, 1 in 6 runaways in 2014 were likely sex trafficking victims.
+That is up from 1 in 7 in 2013, reflecting the growing nature of this crime against children in America.

 Shared Hope International first actively addressed the sex trafficking of American children by researching the demand for commercial sex that encourages the commercial sexual exploitation of women and girls.
 The DEMAND project investigated buyers, facilitators, and traffickers in four countries: Jamaica, Japan, the Netherlands, and the United States.
-The startling findings from this project highlighted the fact that sex trafficking is demand-driven and that the product for sale is most commonly local (domestic) children.4
+The startling findings from this project highlighted the fact that sex trafficking is demand-driven and that the product for sale is most commonly local (domestic) children.3

-Recognizing that a strategic response to sex trafficking required a comprehensive understanding of the local situation, Shared Hope International aligned with the U.S. Department of Justice human trafficking task forces to assess domestic minor sex trafficking and the access to victim services in ten U.S. locations: Dallas, Texas; San Antonio, Texas; Fort Worth, Texas; Salt Lake City, Utah; Buffalo, New York; Baton Rouge and New Orleans, Louisiana; Independence, Missouri; Las Vegas, Nevada; Clearwater, Florida; and The Commonwealth of the Northern Mariana Islands (U.S. Territory).
+Recognizing that a strategic response to sex trafficking required a comprehensive understanding of the local situation, Shared Hope International aligned with the U.S. Department of Justice human trafficking task forces to assess domestic minor sex trafficking and the access to victim services in ten U.S. cities.
 The assessments investigated three areas identified by the TVPA and the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, as the key components necessary to effectively combat trafficking in persons: Prevention, Prosecution, and Protection.
-The assessments involved qualitative interviews of professionals who were likely to come into contact with victims of domestic minor sex trafficking, as well as quantitative data collection when available.
+The findings from these ten site assessments formed the foundation of "The National Report on Domestic Minor Sex Trafficking: America's Prostituted Children."